RTC Transit: Operations

 In November 2011 First Transit and the RTC settled their lawsuit.
 First Transit continued to operate the paratransit system and Veolia continued to operate the fixed route bus system until the end of 2012.
 The new fixed route transit contract will be split into two, to allow smaller vendors to bid.
 The two contract system is similar to that of Foothill Transit in the Los Angeles area, which is the third largest outsourced fixed route public transit system in the United States.

 In December 2012, the contractors for both yards submitted their 1st round proposals with Veolia, Keolis (no relation to Veolia), and MV Transportation advancing to round 2 and First Transit failing to advance.
 In January 2013, the remaining contractors submitted their final proposals to the board, and on February 14, 2013, the RTC voted to award the Sunset Maintenance Facility to Keolis, and the Simmons Maintenance Facility to MV, beating out the original two contractors.
 Keolis and MV began operations of RTC Transit on July 7, 2013 at 12:00am.

 MV operates routes 101, 102, 105, 106, 110, 111, 113, 115, 120, 121, 203, 206, 207, 208, 209, 210, 214, 215, 218, 219, 603, 604, 607, CX, & DVX.
 These routes are primarily in the northern portion of the service area.
 MV also operates the 700 series (Silver Star) routes.
 Keolis operates routes 103, 104, 108, 109, 117, 119, 122, 201, 202, 212, 217, 401, 402, 601, 602, 605, 606, 608, The Deuce on The Strip, BHX, & SX.
 These routes are primarily in the southern portion of the service area.
 MV also operates RTC Paratransit operations as of March 2020.

+RTC once again consolidated the expiring individual fixed route contracts held by Keolis (Sunset) and MV (Simmons) respectively.
+The 4-year contract was awarded to First Transit, which was subsequently purchased by Transdev.
+Transdev took over operations on July 1, 2023.

 Service area

 RTC Transit operates a grid-type system within the Las Vegas Valley, which includes the four incorporated cities of Las Vegas, North Las Vegas, Henderson, and Boulder City; in addition, the remaining service area is in unincorporated Clark County.
 The system's two busiest routes, The Deuce on The Strip and Route 109 Maryland Parkway, provide service to the Las Vegas Strip and Harry Reid International Airport, respectively.
 Approximately 40% of Clark County residents do not live within close proximity of a bus stop.

 RTC Transit also operates special routes for occasions such as sporting events at Allegiant Stadium, T-Mobile Arena, and Las Vegas Ballpark.

+The RTC service area has the second longest number of full-time bus-only lanes, second only to MTA New York City Transit.
+Bus-only lanes operate on portions of Flamingo Road, Sahara Avenue, Boulder Highway, North Las Vegas Boulevard, Grand Central Parkway, and Casino Center Drive.